-As we come to our time in the Word of God this morning, all the echo of that magnificent music ringing in our hearts, we want to turn to a portion of Scripture where we have been now for many weeks, the ninth chapter of Luke's gospel.
-As I told you last week when contemplating what message I would want to bring to you at this Christmas season concerning the honor and glory of Christ, I couldn't find anything better than the very passage where we find ourselves in this amazing ninth chapter of Luke's gospel.
+As we come to our time in the Word of God this morning, all the echo of that magnificent music ringing in our hearts, we want to turn to a portion of Scripture where we have been now for many weeks, the 9th chapter of Luke's gospel.
+As I told you last week when contemplating what message I would want to bring to you at this Christmas season concerning the honor and glory of Christ, I couldn't find anything better than the very passage where we find ourselves in this amazing 9th chapter of Luke's gospel.
 We're looking at a section that actually runs from verse 26 down through verse 36.
 I apologize to some of you who are only with us on this Sunday that there will be things that we have already learned about this chapter and this section and perhaps things yet to learn in the weeks ahead that you will miss but we'll endeavor to open up this text in such a way to bring honor to Christ on this very special occasion.

-That text is taken from the fortieth chapter of Isaiah where Isaiah the prophet predicts the coming of John the Baptist.
+That text is taken from the 40th chapter of Isaiah where Isaiah the prophet predicts the coming of John the Baptist.
 He predicts the coming of the one who will be a voice crying in the wilderness, the one who will be the forerunner to the Messiah.
 He promises that that prophet will come and he will announce the Messiah's coming.
 And then Isaiah speaks of the Messiah but speaks of Him in those words, "And the glory, the glory of the Lord shall be revealed."
-Thus does Isaiah identify the Messiah, the Lord Jesus as the glory of the Lord.
+Thus does Isaiah identify the Messiah, the Lord Jesus, as the glory of the Lord.
 They are one and the same.
 The Lord Jesus Christ is the glory of God manifest in human form.

-We all understand who know the Word of God that God did reveal Himself and His glory on many occasions.
+We all understand who know the Word of God that God did reveal Himself, and His glory, on many occasions.
 Moses told the people of Israel that the glory of the Lord would appear to them.
-And it did, according to the ninth chapter of Leviticus.
+And it did, according to the 9th chapter of Leviticus.
 It was in the wilderness where God was feeding Israel with manna that His glory was seen by the people.
 It was at Mount Sinai when Moses went up to commune with God that the glory of the Lord covered the mountain and shined into the face of Moses.
 It was at the completion of the tabernacle that the glory of the Lord descended and dwelt over and then in the Holy of Holies in the tabernacle.
-It was at the initiation of the priestly office itself that the glory of the Lord was seen, according to the ninth chapter of Leviticus.
+It was at the initiation of the priestly office itself that the glory of the Lord was seen, according to the 9th chapter of Leviticus.
 It was at that famous place, Kadesh Barnea, where the people of Israel rebelled in the wilderness, that the glory of the Lord again appeared.
-It was at the time of the terrible sins of Korah, Dathan and Abiram who illegitimately intruded into the priestly office that the glory of the Lord again appeared in judgment.
+It was at the time of the terrible sins of Korah, Dathan, and Abiram who illegitimately intruded into the priestly office that the glory of the Lord again appeared in judgment.
 It was when the people rebelled against Moses and Aaron in Numbers 16 that the glory of God was manifest, threatening to consume them all in a moment.
-When the people were thirsty in the wilderness of Meribah and Moses and Aaron fell face down before the Lord, Numbers 20 says the glory of the Lord was present.
-And at the completion of the temple the glory of the Lord was manifest in 1 Kings chapter 8.
+When the people were thirsty in the wilderness of Meribah and Moses and Aaron fell face down before the Lord.
+Numbers 20 says the glory of the Lord was present.
+And at the completion of the temple the glory of the Lord was manifest in 1 Kings, chapter 8.
 In fact, on the occasion of the first offering in the temple, the glory was seen and the people worshiped.
 Wherever and whenever the glory of the Lord appeared, it was a manifestation of God Himself.
-All these appearances were simply ways in which the invisible Spirit, the eternal God could manifest Himself.
+All these appearances were simply ways in which the invisible Spirit, the eternal God, could manifest Himself.
 And He chose to do it in shining light, a cloud, fire, blazing light.
 The mystery of this indescribable revelation is attempted to be explained in the first chapter of Ezekiel as Ezekiel looks, as it were, at the blazing glory of God and describes it as light refracted and light spinning in wheels.
 It is frankly too mysterious to be described, but we do have those Old Testament pictures.